Fola Adeola: Private sector

 In 1990, he (together with Tayo Aderinokun) established Guaranty Trust Bank, which he served as Managing Director and Chief Executive Officer from 1990 to July 2002.
 The bank has since expanded beyond Nigeria to other neighbouring African countries (The Gambia, Sierra Leone, Ghana and Liberia) and in United Kingdom.
 The bank became listed on the Nigerian Stock Exchange in 1996.

-In 2002, Adeola voluntarily retired from Guaranty Trust Bank, after twelve years, handing over to his deputy, Tayo Aderinokun.
-Since then he has served as the chairman UTC, ARM, Lotus Capital, Eterna Oil, CardinalStone Partners Limited, Tafsan Breweries (board member), and Credit Registry Services.
+In 2002, Adeola retired from Guaranty Trust Bank, after twelve years, handing over to his deputy, Tayo Aderinokun.
+Since then, he has served as the chairman UTC, ARM, Lotus Capital, Eterna Oil, CardinalStone Partners Limited, Tafsan Breweries (board member), and Credit Registry Services.

 He is also the chairman of Main One Cable Company Limited which completed the construction of an open access submarine cable system that spanned 14,000 kilometres and provides international and internet connectivity to countries on the Atlantic Coast from Portugal to Lagos in 2010.

+Through his investment firm, Iwosan Investments, Adeola aims to solidify its presence in Nigeria’s healthcare landscape.
+The acquisition of Paelon Memorial Hospital not only reinforces Iwosan’s commitment to delivering reliable, modern, and patient-centered services but also aligns with its vision of creating a comprehensive network of healthcare facilities across the country.

 Public sector

 Adeola served as Chairman of the National Pension Commission, following the promulgation into law of the Pension Bill (principally authored by him), by the National Assembly of Nigeria.
 He chaired the Lagos State Disaster Relief Committee which was set up following the 27 January 2002 Lagos armoury explosion.
-He was the Vice-Presidential candidate of the Action Congress of Nigeria (ACN) serving as running mate to former Economic and Financial Crimes Commission chairman (EFCC) Nuhu Ribadu in the 2011 presidential elections.
+He was the Vice-Presidential candidate of the Action Congress of Nigeria (ACN) serving as running mate to former Economic and Financial Crimes Commission (EFCC) chairman, Nuhu Ribadu in the 2011 presidential elections.

 Adeola was also a member of the National Honours and Awards Committee and was appointed a member of the Governing Council of Lagos State University in November 2004.
 He served as a member of the Solid Minerals Committee (constituted by the Federal Government) and was the Chairman of Ogun State Development Trust Fund Committee.
 He was a council member of Lagos State University and until 17 January 2011 served as a council member Olabisi Onabanjo University.